Baby Rabbits

 When you purchase a baby rabbit, you want to ensure that the bunny's stress levels are as low as possible.
 In other words, you don't want to purchase a bunny on the day it has been weaned.

 • There is no real danger to a bunny if it is weaned at 4 or 5 weeks old.
 The problem arises if it gets dragged to a pet store or a new owner's home the same day it is weaned.
 The weaning, combined with the all-new, noisy surroundings of a pet store or new home add up to sheer terror for a baby rabbit.
-Terror in young bunnies sometimes turns into death by diarrhea approximately one week after a sustained spike in its anxiety level.
+Terror in young bunnies sometimes turns into death by diarrhea within approximately one week after a sustained spike in its anxiety level.

 • Even if your bunny is weaned at 7-8 weeks old, it should still be several days after the actual weaning before you take it home with you.
 This is so that you will know that the rabbit's stress levels are under control.